fbpx

 Police Checkpoints

-Border crossings are usually one of the areas on this route where you are less likely to experience corrupt police officers, as the critical mass of security / police / border officials means they don’t tend to try their luck.
+Border crossings are usually one of the areas where you are less likely to experience corrupt police officers, as the critical mass of security / police / border officials means they don’t tend to try their luck.

 Police checkpoints are commonplace in Tanzania and Kenya but most of the time they just wave you through.